 - Whether the driver’s view was obstructed

-Absolute speed limits bar drivers from operating their vehicle faster than:
+Absolute speed laws bar drivers from operating their vehicles faster than:

 - 55 mph on two-lane, undivided highways unless marked for higher rates of speed